MonikaMalikMor/MonikaMalikMor/README.md

 - 💞️ I’m looking to collaborate on ASP.NET
 - 📫
 - 😄
-- ⚡ Fun fact: Logics in my nerves
+- ⚡ Fun fact: Logics are in my nerves

 <!---
 MonikaMalikMor/MonikaMalikMor is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.